fakuzatsu/DiscordGPT/README.md

 ![Bot Showcase1](https://i.postimg.cc/nzBJQgQs/Screenshot-2023-05-14-at-20-03-43.png)

 By utilising the OpenAI 3.5-Turbo API, DiscordGPT provides an experience similar to using ChatGPT, but right in your Discord server.
-DiscordGPT recognises the name of the bot you connect it to, and will respond to it's name when it hears it in chat.
+DiscordGPT recognises the name of the bot you connect it to, and will **respond to it's name when it hears it in chat**.

-When DiscordGPT responds, it reads the last 15 messages of the chat in order to understand the context of the conversation and respond fluidly.
-It even knows who said each line, so it can sumarise long threads and contribute as asked.
+When DiscordGPT responds, it reads the last 15 messages of the chat in order to **understand the context of the conversation and respond fluidly**.
+It even **knows who said each line**, so it can sumarise long threads and contribute as asked.

 DiscordGPT responses have been limited to a strict character value in order to stay within the Discord character limit, and prevent the bot from using more credits than necessary.